Skip to main content

 • Component 4: Extended Composition (two contrasting compositions and a research report)

-• Component 5: Investigating Music (essay and reflective statement)
+• Component 5: Investigating Music (essay and a reflective statement)

 If you have any questions, please feel free to contact our staff today.